selftaughtprogrammers/resources/README.md

 - [Learn Ruby the Hard Way](http://ruby.learncodethehardway.org/book/) - A great one by Zed Shaw
 - [Document the Ruby Language](http://ruby-doc.org/) - Ruby documentation

+### Ruby on Rails
+- [Ruby on Rails Tutorial](https://www.railstutorial.org/book) - A great tutorial/book on the Rails web framework.
+Updated for Rails 5.

 ### Git & GitHub

  - [Learn Git](https://try.github.io) - Learn Git in your browser, only takes *about* 15 minutes!